 Do Dogs Have Nightmares?

 A dog having a nightmare may be dreaming about something they don't like or even something that gives them anxiety.
-This can vary depending on the dog, but most dogs don't appreciate going to the vet or getting a bath/going to the groomer.
+This can vary depending on the dog, but any situation that causes stress or anxiety for the dog could lead to nightmares, such as nail trims, grooming, stress at vet and more.
 Additionally, if your pup is a rescue, even though he's living in a good environment now, he may still dream about his pre-rescue life.

 How Can You Tell if Your Dog Is Having a Dream or a Nightmare?